-How it will look?
+How will it look?

 The customer journey

-We live in a new normal, now we are more aware of our personal space, cleaning our hands and using protection for our mouths in public spaces, in work, depending on which country you live.
-Today’s at-home lifestyles mean grown-ups are buying stuff in the backyard on their smartphones, at the couch and everyone is scrolling handheld devices in front of the TV on a regular basis.
-That’s why recent shifts in consumer behavior have forced many ecommerce retailers to rethink their strategies – and Black Friday weekend is no exception.
+We are all adapting to a new normal–we are more aware of our personal space, cleaning our hands often, and using face masks to protect ourselves in public spaces.
+Today’s at-home lifestyle means more people are buying stuff on the couch as they scroll through their computers or phones or react to what they see on TV.
+These recent shifts in consumer behavior have forced many e-commerce retailers to rethink their strategies, and Black Friday is no exception.